domRiddle/ASF/Setting-up.md

 This setup is for advanced users that want to set up ASF to run in **[generic](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility#generic)** variant.
 It's not recommended for people that can use **[OS-specific setup](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up#os-specific-setup)**.

-You want to use generic variant mainly in three situations:
+You want to use generic variant mainly in three situations (but of course you can use it regardless):
 - When you're using OS that we don't build OS-specific package for (such as 32-bit Windows)
 - When you already have .NET Core Runtime/SDK, or want to install and use one
-- When you want to minimize ASF structure size by handling runtime requirement yourself
+- When you want to minimize ASF structure size by handling runtime requirements yourself

 However, keep in mind that you're in charge of .NET Core runtime in this case.
 This means that if your .NET Core SDK (runtime) is unavailable, outdated or broken, ASF won't work.
 This is why we don't recommend this setup for casual users, since you now need to ensure that your .NET Core SDK (runtime) matches ASF requirements and can run ASF, as opposed to **us** ensuring that our .NET Core runtime bundled with ASF can do so.